realmorg/realm/apps/web/src/pages/docs/learn/global-states.md

   <counter-tool></counter-tool>
 </realm-demo>

 Pretty neat, right?
-You can increment and decrement the counter from different elements.
+You can increment and decrement the counter value, and it's shared between different elements.

 ## Storage